civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 14

-      **(1)** **If** the Governor of the Bank has reasonable grounds to believe that a system or arrangement exists for the clearing **or** settlement of payment obligations or **for the exchange of** payment messages **for the purpose of clearing or settlement of payment obligations** but requires further information in order to determine whether the system or arrangement is a clearing and settlement system, the Governor may, with the agreement of the Minister, request a person who is a party to the system or arrangement to provide the Bank with such information and documents regarding the system or arrangement **as the Governor** may require to make the determination.
+      **(1)** If the Governor of the Bank has reasonable grounds to believe that a system or arrangement exists for the clearing or settlement of payment obligations or for the exchange of payment messages for the purpose of clearing or settlement of payment obligations but requires further information in order to determine whether the system or arrangement is a clearing and settlement system, the Governor may, with the agreement of the Minister, request a person who is a party to the system or arrangement to provide the Bank with such information and documents regarding the system or arrangement as the Governor may require to make the determination.

   **(2)** The portion of subsection 14(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** Every clearing house shall provide the Bank with any information and documents that the **Governor of the Bank** may require to enable **them** to determine whether the clearing and settlement system poses a systemic risk or payments system risk, including
+    **(3)** Every clearing house shall provide the Bank with any information and documents that the Governor of the Bank may require to enable them to determine whether the clearing and settlement system poses a systemic risk or payments system risk, including

 ### Section 137

 Subsection 18(3) of the Act is replaced by the following:

-**(3)** Nothing in subsection (1) prevents the Bank from disclosing any information regarding a clearing and settlement system that the Bank has designated under subsection 4(1) to any government authority or regulatory body charged with the regulation of systems or arrangements for the clearing or settlement of payment obligations or **for the exchange of** payment messages **for the purpose of clearing or settlement of payment obligations**, for purposes related to that regulation, if the Bank is satisfied that the information will be treated as confidential by the authority or body to which it is disclosed.
+**(3)** Nothing in subsection (1) prevents the Bank from disclosing any information regarding a clearing and settlement system that the Bank has designated under subsection 4(1) to any government authority or regulatory body charged with the regulation of systems or arrangements for the clearing or settlement of payment obligations or for the exchange of payment messages for the purpose of clearing or settlement of payment obligations, for purposes related to that regulation, if the Bank is satisfied that the information will be treated as confidential by the authority or body to which it is disclosed.

 #### Budget Implementation Act, 2018, No. 1